biography

 Turre seamlessly integrates her commitment to social change into her artistry and expanded the reach of her From the Earth project by transforming her climate research into a multidisciplinary gallery exhibit.
 Collaborating with visual artists, she brought her vision to life through the From the Earth Gallery Experience, which premiered at the Arts Westchester Gallery in White Plains, NY, on April 4, 2024.
 The exhibit featured photography, sculpture, video installations, paintings, poetry, a guided meditation room, child-friendly interactive installations, and handwritten song lyrics and sheet music for her original compositions.
 The From the Earth album served as a sound installation, providing an immersive auditory complement to the visual and interactive elements of the exhibit.

 Turre expands on her knowledge of Afrodiasporic jazz traditions as a featured speaker at the 2025 Jazz Congress at Jazz at Lincoln Center.
 This opportunity builds upon her “Growing Up Jazz” keynote presentation which teaches Black history through the lens of jazz.
+She is also in collaboration with Dr. Mark Lomanno to present Homegrown Dialogues: Womanist Perspectives on Spirit, Sound and Sustainability, a full day symposium which premiered at the Yale University Institute of Sacred Music on September 20, 2025.

 The founder of M31 Entertainment, LLC, where she curates bespoke, high-level immersive experiences for corporate events, Turre creates work opportunities for fellow musicians and artists.
 One example of that is the Juneteenth celebration for New York City’s Central Park, which she has Artistic Directed since its inception in 2022.
 She also owns M31 Publishing, through which she publishes her original compositions.
 In 2024 she founded Starbilt Records as a platform to release her own music independently in the absence of equitable label opportunities.